2024/2025 Research Skills and Projects (MATH61000)

 Reading week

 Choose main project supervisors and send an email to Marcus Tressl naming at least two supervisors, along with project titles for a main project in order of your preference.
+Deadline: Friday, 3pm.
 Dry run of the presentation of the mini-project with PhD students (no lecturer will be present)

 Week 7

 Mini-project submission deadline: Friday, 3pm.
-Please upload the pdf file of the mini-project to the mini-project submission box on BlackBoard.
-(This will become available at the beginning of week 7.)
+Please upload the pdf file of the mini-project to the "Mini-Project Submission" box under "Assessment & Feedback" on BlackBoard.

 Week 8